liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/04-implementing-a-ui-with-jsf-views.markdown

 Your `entry` view is now complete!

-You now have a fully functional guestbook, which can be used to add guestbooks and guestbook entries.
+Re-deploy the Guestbook portlet and test out your new portlet by adding guestbooks and guestbook entries.
+You now have a fully functional JSF guestbook, which can be used to add guestbooks and guestbook entries.
 However, what if you want to restrict access to adding or viewing certain entries?
 You can learn how to implement permissions for your JSF guestbook portlet in the next learning path.